PurpleGrace/Metis-Business-Module-Project/readme.md

 - Tableau for geographic and advanced data visualization

 ### Communications
-A PPT presentation will be presented.And a dashboard can be viewed on Tableau Public website at [here](https://public.tableau.com/app/profile/purplegrace/viz/SDRE_DEA/Growth_by_zip).
+A PPT presentation is presented.And a dashboard can be viewed on Tableau Public website at [here](https://public.tableau.com/app/profile/purplegrace/viz/SDRE_DEA/Growth_by_zip).